Flood Insurance FAQ

 If your home falls in a high-risk flood area and you carry a mortgage from a federally regulated or insured lender, your lender is legally mandated to require flood insurance on your property.
 Typically, that’s not the case if your home falls in a moderate-to-low risk area.
 However, a lender may require you to hold flood insurance at any time — even if the company is not legally mandated to do so, according to Floodsmart.gov.

-No type of flood damage, no matter the source of the water, is covered by standard homeowners policies.
+No type of flood damage, is covered by standard homeowners policies.
 Flooding, for example, can occur from storms, over-saturated ground, overflowing or surging bodies of water such as rivers, ponds, lakes and oceans.

 HOW CAN I HELP PREVENT FLOOD DAMAGE?